This is part of a series: Define Life

 - As far as I know, living things are exceedingly complex machines that cannot be generated by mere energy flow.
 Thus, any correct definition of life must acknowledge that an integral part of life is its machinery.
 It isn’t just the result of something else.

 This weakness of “life as a process” means that it’s not a complete definition.
-However, I’d say that sustaining itself is a very important, fundamental property of life.
+But I do think that a very fundamental property of life is that it sustains itself.